by Anthony Clark

 Another good thing about Speedball's screen printing kit is that it literally contains everything you need to begin screen printing almost immediately.
 So whether you need a squeegee, ink, or a frame, you'll get all of it with Speedball's screen printing kit.

 The only thing you might not enjoy about Speedball's screen printing kit is that the squeegee is of questionable quality.
 While this is to be expected in that it is an all-in-one kit, it is still something you'll need to be aware of.

 The majority of screen printing kits can be intimidating and overwhelming.
 If they aren't intimidating and overwhelming to use, they only contain basic materials which do not mean much to anybody who is at an intermediate level when it comes to using screen printing kits.
 Finding a proper screen printing kit for those at an intermediate level is not easy.

-Anybody who is familiar with screen printing knows how necessary all the materials of any given screen printing kit are to finish a project.
-You will get all the fluids, inks, removers, and cleaning materials you will ever need with Speedball’s intermediate screen printing kit.
+Anybody familiar with screen printing knows how necessary all the materials of any given screen printing kit are to finish a project.
+You will get all the fluids, inks, removers, and cleaning materials you will ever need with Speedball's intermediate screen printing kit.
 It leaves nothing to chance.

 The pallet and screens of BQTZ's printing press are also very easy to manage and manipulate.
 Both of them can rotate 360 degrees by themselves.
 This allows you to streamline your screen printing processes to the point where you can work very quickly.

 BQTZ's screen printing press is completely manual in its operation.
 None of it operates automatically.
 While this might not be noticeable when creating designs on fabrics, you'll need to take your time when using it to print on different surfaces.